pulumi/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/add-support-for-ci-systems.md

 ---
-title: Create New CI/CD Integration
+title: Add Support for CI Systems
 meta_desc: This page walks-through how you can modify the Pulumi CLI to support your own
            CI system or perhaps even update an existing one.
 menu: